 Conclusion

 Even though a victim in a wrongful death case is no longer living, legal action is still vital.
 Via a wrongful death lawsuit, one may be able to obtain compensation for pain and suffering, medical bills, burial, and funeral costs, and the like on behalf of the deceased.
-Additionally, filing a wrongful death lawsuit can safeguard that the suspect learns their lesson.
+Additionally, filing a wrongful death lawsuit can ensure that the suspect learns their lesson.